unisonweb/website/src/compare-lang/unison-for-java-devs.md

 # Data modeling

+An in-depth guide to the differences in data modeling between functional languages like Unison and object-oriented languages like Java is out of scope for now, but here are some high-level differences.

 <div class="side-by-side"><div>

 ## Data types

 Unison does not have classes, so there are no instance methods, no instance variables, no `new` constructor keyword, and no `this` keyword.
-Instead, we use data types to model how data is structured and functions to model behavior.
+Instead, we use **data types** to model how data is structured and **functions** to model behavior.

-A type can represent data with multiple variants (when a type can be created in one way or another) and data with multiple fields (when a type has several attributes), often in combination:
+A type can represent data with multiple variants (when a type can be created in one way or another) and data with multiple fields (when a type has several attributes), often in combination.
+Here's a simple example of a data type representing JSON values:

 ```unison
 type JsonValue